hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

 #### Launch Relay

+You need to run one or more relays for network-to-network communication.
+Here we provide instructions to run one relay running in a Docker container, which is sufficient for data sharing.
+(Later, we will provide instructions to run multiple relays, which will be useful from a failover perspective.)

-You can start a relay within a Docker container using a [pre-built image](https://github.com/hyperledger-labs/weaver-dlt-interoperability/pkgs/container/weaver-relay-server).
-You just need to customize the container configuration for your Fabric network, which you can do by simply creating a folder (let's call it `relay_config`) and configuring the following files in it:
+Weaver provides a [pre-built image](https://github.com/hyperledger-labs/weaver-dlt-interoperability/pkgs/container/weaver-relay-server) for the relay.
+Before launching a container, you just need to customize its configuration for your Fabric network, which you can do by simply creating a folder (let's call it `relay_config`) and configuring the following files in it:
 - `.env`: This sets suitable environment variables within the relay container.
 Copy the `.env.template` file [from the repository](https://github.com/hyperledger-labs/weaver-dlt-interoperability/blob/main/core/relay/.env.template) and customize it for your purposes, as indicated in the below sample:
   ```
   PATH_TO_CONFIG=./config.toml